How to Get Your Driving Licence Back After a Ban

 Are you a high risk offender?

-Disqualification from driving can happen for many factors, such as dangerous driving, accumulation of points and, most frequently, for drink driving.
+Disqualification from driving can happen for many factors, such as dangerous driving, accumulation of points, getting caught using a mobile phone and, most frequently, for drink driving.
 To figure out how to get your driving licence back after a ban, you will need to see whether you fall under the group known as ‘high risk offenders’, or HRO.

 You will fall into the HRO category if any of the following apply: